 Though it’s generally accepted that longer content will perform better in SERPs, this rule of thumb isn’t perfect.
 In a guest post for Moz, we pointed out that our research showed otherwise.
 We looked at how word count correlated to keyword position, as well as how word count correlated to additional keyword ranking (outside the targeted keyword).
 In both cases, word count didn’t make a difference.

 Granted, all cases in the data we took into consideration were blog posts with word counts of at least 900 words.
 We weren’t analyzing 300- or 500-word articles.
 Could this have made a difference?
 In the article, we ponder whether Google has a long-form threshold that’s lower than 900 words, above which there is no added value for more content (in rankings, at least).
 We doubt it, but there’s always that possibility.

 A BuzzSumo analysis found that articles between 3,000 and 10,000 words were shared most often, with 8,859 shares on average.
-Articles that were 1,000 words or shorter got fewer than 5,000 shares on average.
+A shorter blog post of about 1,000 words or fewer got less than 5,000 shares on average.
 Buffer similarly found that blog posts that were 2,500 or more words received vastly more social shares than those under 2,000 words.

 A unique aspect of social media shares is the fact that people often don’t read the articles before they share – at least not in their entirety.
-One study found that 59 percent of people don’t click on article links before sharing them on social media.
+One study found that 59% of people don’t click on article links before sharing them on social media.

 What does this tell us?

 People share based on perceived value.
 They read the headline and perhaps even the description, then share based on their personal opinions and preconceived notions.